raoguchi/LoL-Top-Lane-Analysis/README.md

 </div>

 So to predict the if Malphite has an influence on objective play, we need to narrow down the cases where malphite was played and not played.
 Then, we select the player level data as we mentioned in the introduction for the two relevant datasets.
-However, to ensure we can predict the value of the objectives, we need to attribute team level data to the players.
+However, to ensure we can view the total objective count, we need to attribute team level data to the players.
 But as this is only displayed in the last 2 rows of each subset, we can merge this data based off of the gameid and teamname.
 But to make sure the merge function does not mess with our dataset, we drop every duplicate based off of gameid or both gameid and teamname.

 <div style='overflow-x: auto;'>
 <table>